mrryanjohnston/Canvas-Fun/README.md

     npm preinstall
     npm install

+## Running the application for the first time
+1. Install mongodb, configure connection parameters in settings.js, and start it.
+2. Install redis and start it with the provided redis.conf(change your password and anything else you'd like).
+3. npm start

 ## Controlling the application

 Start, stop, and restart the application as a long running process, respectively: